ioam/topographica/doc/Tutorials/lissom_oo_or.rst

 This tutorial shows how to use the `Topographica`_ software package to explore a simple orientation map simulation using test patterns and weight plots.
+This particular example uses a `LISSOM model`_ cortex, which has been used extensively in publications (e.g. `Miikkulainen et al., 2005 <http://computationalmaps.org>`_) but is no longer recommended for new work, because it has been superseded by the simpler but more robust
-This particular example uses a `LISSOM model`_ cortex.
-Although we focus on one model in this tutorial, Topographica provides support for many other models and is easily extensible for models not yet supported.
+`GCAL model <../Tutorials/gcal.html>`_.
+Although we focus on one model in this tutorial, Topographica provides support for many other models and allows a very large family of models to be constructed from the same components.

 This tutorial assumes that you have already followed the instructions for `obtaining and installing`_ Topographica.
 Also, you